boobo94/boobo94.github.io/_posts/2021/01/2021-01-08-nodejs-jenkins-docker-testing.md

 layout: post
 title: "NodeJS Tests with microservices, Jenkins and Docker"
 categories: webservice
-summary: How I achieved testing nodejs project
+summary: How I achieved testing nodejs project.
+Hi, this is my journey trying to add tests for a microservice architectured built with nodejs.
+I would need to use Jenkins and Docker.
 keywords: ''
 tags:
 - nodejs